Janes House: Beginnings

 Janes House was originally developed at 6541 Hollywood Blvd by H. J. Whitley and built in 1903 by architectural firm Dennis and Farwell, the same firm responsible for the nearby Lane House.
 The Janes family bought the house for $10,000 the year it was built, and moved in two years later.

 In 1911, the Janes family opened a kindergarten with fifteen students in their home, soon expanding to K-8th grade.
 They named the school The Misses Janes School of Hollywood.
 More than 1000 kids attended in the fifteen years the school was in existence, including the children of Charlie Chaplin, Jesse Lasky, Douglas Fairbanks Sr., Cecil B. DeMille, Jack Holt, Thomas Ince, and Wallace and Noah Beery.

 The school closed in 1926, at which point the family set up a gas pump as a new source of income, naming themselves Janes Auto Service Station.
 Later, the house's yard was turned into a parking lot.

 Preservation and restoration

 In 1980, Hollywood Heritage formed to identify and save historic structures in Hollywood, with Janes House being their first effort.
-That same year, Janes House was designated Los Angeles Historic-Cultural Monument #227.
+That same year, Janes House was designated Los Angeles Historic-Cultural Monument No. 227.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Janes Residence listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Janes Residence listed as a contributing property in the district.
 The listing noted that Janes Residence had an unaltered yet dilapidated interior and an intact exterior.